-Insalata Caprese (known in the States as a Caprese Salad) is a traditional Italian appetizer made with simple and fresh summery ingredients.
+Insalata Caprese (known in the States as a Caprese Salad) is a traditional Italian appetizer.
+Juicy tomatoes, fresh basil, and soft mozzarella cheese make this salad a summer favorite.

 Simple Summer Caprese Salad